-- 1. To prevent spillage drain all fluids, remove all fuel from tank by running engine until it stops.
+- 1. To prevent spillage, remove all fuel from tank by running engine until it stops.
 Remove the key to avoid unintended starting and allow unit to cool completely. - 2.
 Remove the two screws that hold the belt cover in place and set the cover aside.
-(See Figure 17a)
+(See Figure 20a)

-3. Roll the auger belt off the engine pulley.
-(See Figure 17b)
+3. Roll the auger belt(s) off the engine pulley.
+(See Figure 20b)

-- 4. Carefully pivot the snow blower up and forward so that it rests on the auger housing. - 5.
-Remove the frame cover from the underside of the snow blower by removing the screws which secure the cover.
-(See Figure 17c)
+- 4. Carefully pivot the snow blower up and forward so that it rests on the auger housing. - Remove the frame cover from the underside of the snow blower by removing the screws which secure the cover.
+(See Figure 20c)

-Figure 17c
+Figure 20c

 6. Release the spring from the connecting hole in the braking bracket.
-Move the braking bracket away from the belt.
+Bend the belt blocker a bit and move the braking bracket away from the belt.
 Remove the belt from around the auger pulley, and slip the belt between the support bracket and the auger pulley.
-(See Figure 17d)
+(See Figure 20d)

-Figure 17d
+Figure 20d

-7. Replace the auger belt by following instructions in reverse order.
+- 7. Replace the auger belt by following instructions in reverse order. - 8.
+Bend the belt blocker to the home position.